daskeyboard/daskeyboard-applet/README.md

 - If you need to perform any work before the Applet is closed, implement the `shutdown()` function.
 This function is invoked by a signal handler.

+### applyConfig()
+- The applet will process any configuration, at launch and whenever a configuration change is sent, with a method `processConfig({*})`.
+If your applet's state needs to change based on the new configuration, implement `applyConfig()`.
+The applet's `this.config` object will have been updated to reflect the new configuration.

 ## Signal